-Use only the manufacturer's recommended coolant, refer to Recommended Fluids, Lubricants and Genuine Parts for correct coolant type.
+Use only the manufacturer's recommended coolant, refer to Fluids, Lubricants and Genuine Parts for correct coolant type.

-- Mixing of coolants other than specified engine coolant, may result in engine damage, and decrease corrosion protection.
-If a non-HOAT coolant is introduced into the cooling system in an emergency, it should be replaced with the specified coolant as soon as possible. - Do not use plain water alone or alcohol base antifreeze products.
-Do not use additional rust inhibitors or antirust products, as they may not be compatible with the radiator coolant and may plug the radiator. - This vehicle has not been designed for use with Propylene Glycol based coolants.
-Use of Propylene Glycol based coolants is not recommended.
+Mixing of coolants other than specified HOAT engine coolants, may result in engine damage and may decrease corrosion protection.
+If a non-HOAT coolant is introduced into the cooling system in an emergency, it should be replaced with the specified coolant as soon as possible.

+Do not use plain water alone or alcohol base engine coolant (antifreeze) products.
+Do not use additional rust inhibitors or antirust products, as they may not be compatible with the radiator engine coolant and may plug the radiator.